DIGITALFRANK/MScience_Data_Architecture_Proposal/README.md

 The various Data Warehouses will serve M Science’s various business needs as defined by industry or data specificity.

 Despite the specificity of this warehouses, all data in the Lake (including its conjunctional Warehouses) can be accessed at any point and at any level by Business users and Data Scientists for BI and Analysis
-=> refer to the Data Lake VS Data Warehouse report by John Doe inside the “sources” folder for further details
+*=> refer to the Data Lake VS Data Warehouse report by Dr Barry Devlin inside the “sources” folder for further details*